-Might seem like common sense, but if you want to engage with your audience through a social media platform, be sure your imagery is sized appropriately for each specific social media platform.
+Might seem like common sense, but if you want to engage with your audience through a social media platform, be sure your image is in-focus.

 Bad crop jobs, weird angles, and fuzzy pictures are sure signs that your brand isn’t investing in its social media presence.
 Which your audience will interpret as not being invested in them.

 What is strong photography?
 It sounds cliche, but strong photography is something you know when you see it.
 It’s imagery that evokes a reaction from the viewer.
 Imagery that rises above the clutter of your audience’s current social media platforms.

 This also means avoiding common stock photo troupes.
 I.e. no more stock imagery photographs of people in uniforms smiling at the camera.

 Think about your average advocate.
 They log into their Facebook account only to be greeted with a flood of images.
 As most of the images are being posted by their friends (who most likely aren’t all award-winning photographers) the photos are going to be similar.
 They’ll tend to be either photos of their friends (engaged in some activity) or pictures of an experience the friend is having.

 Every post you send through your advocacy marketing program is an opportunity for you to elevate your audience’s experience on social media.
 An opportunity to evoke a reaction from your post.
 The stronger that reaction, the more likely they are to engage with that piece of content, which in turn leads to a higher earned media value.